This website uses a variety of cookies, which you consent to if you continue to use this site. You can read our Privacy Policy for

 The table provides:

-• Discharge equations in various units
+- Discharge equations in SI and Imperial units

-• Submergence transition (St)
+- Submergence Transition (St)

 Materials